eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   what?
 First of all, make sure that your sampler didn't barf itself, and that your chains are safe for consumption (i.e., analysis).

-1. Run the chain for as long as you have the patience or resources for.
-Make sure that the `tune` parameter increases commensurately with the `draws` parameter.
+1. Theoretically, run the chain for as long as you have the patience or resources for.
+In practice, just use the PyMC3 defaults: 500 tuning iterations, 1000 sampling iterations.

 1. Check for divergences.
 PyMC3's sampler will spit out a warning if there are diverging chains, but the following code snippet may make things easier: